-- (1) The maintenance of sound financial institution management should be effected through market discipline and strengthened corporate governance, with the authorities mainly participating in organizing a system which enhances the working of such mechanisms.
+- (1) The maintenance of sound financial institution management should be effected through market discipline and strengthened corporate governance, with the authorities mainly participating in organizing a system that enhances the working of such mechanisms.
 Once there is an environment where market discipline functions sufficiently, two principal means of the authorities' prudential policy would be the deposit insurance system for safeguarding depositors, and the LOLR function for preventing both a solvent bank from going bankrupt due to a liquidity shortage and systemic risks from materializing.
-If some kind of regulations are required to complement the market mechanism during a transitional period, intervention measures which could be substituted for market discipline, i.e. which have economic rationality, should be used. - (2) The prudential policy management of a central bank should be carried out centering on activation of the LOLR function.
-For this purpose, it is necessary to improve the central bank's micro level monitoring capability utilizing on-site examination and off-site monitoring, understand macro market functions such as the mechanism whereby systemic risk emerges, and establish management rules that take into account such micro and macro factors and which are accountable and economically rational.
+If regulations are required to complement the market mechanism during a transitional period, intervention measures that could be substituted for market discipline-i.e., which have economic rationality-should be used. - (2) The prudential policy management of a central bank should be carried out centering on activation of the LOLR function.
+For this purpose, it is necessary to improve the central bank's micro-level monitoring capability utilizing on-site examination and off-site monitoring, understand macro market functions such as the mechanism whereby systemic risk emerges, and establish management rules that take into account such micro and macro factors and which are accountable and economically rational.

 Based on such a basic stance, it is not desirable to regard capital adequacy as a measure to improve bank soundness and to insist that the higher the rate the better.
-Rather, we should pay attention to whether a bank has attained the economically required capital adequacy ratio, and a bank which falls short should be urged to leave the market.
+Rather, we should pay attention to whether a bank has attained the economically required capital adequacy ratio, and a bank that falls short should be urged to leave the market.
 Hence, the rate complements the market mechanism.
 In order to measure economically necessary bank capital, it is necessary to further enhance measurement accuracy so as to reflect technological innovation in the market.
-Similarly, with respect to the LOLR management framework, based on the fundamental idea of organizing a system which enables the prompt provision of liquidity to solvent banks, we need to consider examination and monitoring and the management of payment and settlement systems should be, as well as to continue complementary research on systemic risks.
+Similarly, with respect to the LOLR management framework, we need to consider examination and monitoring and the management of payment and settlement systems, as well as to continue complementary research on systemic risks, based on the fundamental idea of organizing a system that enables the prompt provision of liquidity to solvent banks.

-As further research topics, we list the following three:
+As further research topics, we list the following three for consideration.

-(1) Criteria for activating the LOLR function
+1. Criteria for activating the LOLR function

-The core of prudential policy which a central bank independently exercises is the management of its LOLR function, and the most crucial issue here is the criteria according to which the LOLR function is activated.
-Specifically, we can point out such issues as: (a) improving the micro aspect of NPV and monitoring capability regarding related uncertainty, and linking monitoring results with activation of the LOLR function; (b) objectively setting LOLR activation criteria which duly take account of the possibility of the emergence of systemic risk at the macro level; (c) optimal burden sharing between central bank credit and capital injection using public funds from the viewpoint of social costs; (d) the practicability of Bagehot's principle (provision only to solvent but illiquid banks) regarding which banks should be provided liquidity; and (e) the possibility of international cooperation in the event of the collapse of an international financial institution.
+The core of prudential policy that a central bank independently exercises is the management of its LOLR function, and the most crucial issue here is the criteria according to which the LOLR function is activated.
+Specifically, we can point out such issues as (1) improving the micro aspect of NPV and monitoring capability regarding related uncertainty, and linking monitoring results with activation of the LOLR function; (2) objectively setting LOLR activation criteria that duly take account of the possibility of the emergence of systemic risk at the macro level; (3) optimal burden sharing between central bank credit and capital injection using public funds from the viewpoint of social costs; (4) the practicability of Bagehot's principle (provision only to solvent but illiquid banks) regarding which banks should be provided liquidity; and (5) the possibility of international cooperation in the event of the collapse of an international financial institution.

-(2) Method of implementing a fair deposit insurance premium and prompt closure standards
+2. Method of implementing a fair deposit insurance premium and prompt closure standards